-In honor of National Pizza Day, Cast Iron Content collaborator and copywriter, Jenna London, regales us with a mishap from her previous life as a waitress in a small mountain town in Missoula, Montana.
+In honor of National Pizza Day, Waypoint Writing collaborator and copywriter, Jenna London, regales us with a mishap from her previous life as a waitress in a small mountain town in Missoula, Montana.

 It was the early 2000s and I was a recent college grad with a B.S. in Environmental Studies, even though I was always a writer at heart.
 I was determined to “bum around productively” for a few years—I was in love with nature and wanted to explore it as much as I could.
 But as soul-enriching as activities like paddling and climbing and backpacking and camping were, they didn’t pay bills.
 And a girl had to eat.